-De ecember 31, 2023 December 31, 2022 Deductible temporary differences \$ - 154,955 The carryforward of unused tax losses 1,579,793 1,731,143 \$ 1,579,793 1,886,098
+De December 31, 2023 Deductible temporary differences \$ 2024 56,000 - Carryforward of unused tax losses 1,409,657 1,579,793 \$ 1,465,657 1,579,793

 Tax losses of a company can be carried forward to offset its future taxable income for a period of ten years in accordance with the Income Tax Act of the ROC.
 Based on the local tax credit regulations, losses incurred by foreign consolidated subsidiaries can be deducted from their income tax.
 Deferred tax assets have not been recognized in respect of these items because it is not probable that future taxable profit will be available against which the Group can utilize the benefits therefrom.